-Fred Rogers is a beloved icon for Pittsburgh and has been a bedrock for the Children’s Museum of Pittsburgh since its inception – as an advisor, a mentor and a friend.
+Fred Rogers is a beloved icon for Pittsburgh and has been a bedrock for Children’s Museum of Pittsburgh since its inception – as an advisor, a mentor and a friend.
 We believe it’s important to continue to memorialize Fred’s wonderful and meaningful work, as well as help today’s children and families better relate to his many invaluable messages.

-Mister Rogers’ Sweater and Sneakers
+Mister Rogers’ Sweater

 Located in MAKESHOP